 You can see how earnings and revenue have changed over time in the image below (click on the chart to see the exact values).

-International Game Technology is a well known stock, with plenty of analyst coverage, suggesting some visibility into future growth.
+International Game Technology is well known by investors, and plenty of clever analysts have tried to predict the future profit levels.
 You can see what analysts are predicting for International Game Technology in this interactive graph of future profit estimates.